 The other benefit of Key Nutrients is that it is very highly rated and it’s a very good value at $35 for 90 servings.
 Customer service with this product is great and you can return it if you aren’t fully satisfied.

 My favorite part about this brand is that it is unsweetened and can be added to water throughout the day for hydration.
-Each 8 oz bottle contains 48 servings, so it is a great value too.
+Each 16 oz bottle contains 16 capful servings.
+You can also save 15% by using the code THEHEALTHYRD

 Highly rated with hundreds of positive reviews, this is a great no-nonsense electrolyte supplement.